MaartenDeBaecke/boggle_solver/README.md

 Your input strings needs to be: bogglesolverpyth

 This script uses a dutch dictionary.
-You can ofcourse replace the dutch words with english words under "short_dic".
+You can ofcourse replace the dutch words with english words under "short_dict".